Lim-Wei-Jie/Focustudy/README.md

 ### Testing Error and Activity Log microservices

-- Requests have been prepared for you to simulate errors in Record Session and Display Sessions microservices.
+- Requests have been prepared for you to simulate errors and activity in Record Session and Display Sessions microservices.
 Messages will be printed in the console.

 ![image](https://user-images.githubusercontent.com/89060200/161990508-a642c3f0-918a-4d03-934d-e328233402c7.png)